IVISO/camcalib/README.md

 ### System requirements

-Ubuntu 18.04 and 20.04.
+Ubuntu 18.04, 20.04 and 22.04 or Windows 10.

-Depending on the size of your calibration data, an adequat amout of RAM (minimum 8GB) is necessary.
+Depending on the size of your calibration data, an adequate amount of RAM (minimum 8GB) is necessary.

 ## Documentation